khanson679/lingbib/README.md

 If you are interested getting more closely involved, you should get in touch with the Lingbib co-creators [Adam and Kenneth][email].
 We would greatly appreciate your help! :smile:

 Helping to maintain Lingbib will mostly involve handling pull requests and issues.
 Please see [For maintainers][for-maintainers] on the wiki for further information.

 ## Documentation

-All documentation, including setup instructions, is available on the [Lingbib wiki][wiki].
+General documentation is available on the [Lingbib wiki][wiki].
+Low-level documentation relevant only to maintainers, example database entries, and similar content is stored directly in the repository.

 ## Support